- Symptoms of Hypoglycemia

 People with diabetes often experience low blood sugar levels.
 Certain medications, excessive alcohol consumption, some critical illnesses and hormone deficiencies can also cause hypoglycemia without diabetes.

 Reactive hypoglycemia is a condition that causes low blood sugar within a four-hour window after meals.

 Hypoglycemia is a lifelong condition, but you can help manage its symptoms through your diet.

 Symptoms of Hypoglycemia

 Hypoglycemia is dangerous.
-Severe hypoglycemia can even be deadly.
-Inadequate levels of glucose in the blood can cause seizures and brain damage Hypoglycemia symptoms include:
+And severe hypoglycemia can even be deadly.
+Inadequate levels of glucose in the blood can cause seizures and brain damage

 Hypoglycemia is most common in people taking insulin, as insulin lowers blood glucose levels.